Sagpanda/DayZ-Tisy-Weapon-Range-1.15/README.md

 # DayZ-WeaponRange
 *NOTE*- This .json file will possibly only work on Next-Gen consoles due to the amount of items spawned in and the processing power required for them.
+(I haven't checked but from my experience of last gen I dont know if it could handle this)
 ---
 Place "WeaponRange.json" into your custom folder. add "custom/WeaponRange.json" too the objectSpawnersArr line in cfggameplay.json file.